Elehuris Montero Preview, Player Props: Rockies vs. Orioles

 Orioles Pitching Rankings

-- The left-hander's most recent time out came on Sunday against the Oakland Athletics, when he went five innings, surrendering one earned run while allowing four hits.
+- In his last outing on Sunday against the Oakland Athletics, the righty tossed six scoreless innings while surrendering two hits.

-- The 29-year-old has put up an ERA of 4.66, with 8.2 strikeouts per nine innings, in 18 games this season.
-Opponents have a .263 batting average against him.
+- The 26-year-old has put up an ERA of 3.03, with 8.6 strikeouts per nine innings, in 23 games this season.
+Opponents are batting .225 against him.

 © 2023 Data Skrive.
 All rights reserved.